Effortlessly Dockerize Your Laravel & Vue Application: A Step-by-Step Guide

 dockerfile: Dockerfile

-container_name: my-laravel-app
+container_name: laravel-app

 restart: unless-stopped